Basic Rules of Thumb for a Happy Retirement

 Strengthen Family Ties

-Maybe family has always been a top priority for you, but if you’re one of those that saw a career, children, and other obligations get in the way of cultivating deep, rewarding relationships, retirement is the perfect time to strengthen those relationships.
+Maybe the family has always been a top priority for you.
+Still, if you’re one of those that saw a career, children, and other obligations get in the way of cultivating deep, rewarding relationships, retirement is the perfect time to strengthen those relationships.

 Pay Attention to Your Estate